-So, you are unhappy with your nose and researching your options.
-One of the key decisions you need to make is whether to reshape your nose with surgery, or choose the non-surgical approach.
+So, you want to change the appearance of your nose and researching your options.
+One of the key decisions you need to make is whether to reshape your nose with surgery, or choose non-surgical approaches.
 But it can be a tough decision to make.

 Here, we will break down the most important things you must consider before deciding between a surgical nose job and a non-surgical rhinoplasty.